tomas-mazak/onair/README.md

 Steps to build the project:

-1. Stick the self-adhesive LED stripe to the inner perimeter of the front case, near the front.
+1. Stick the self-adhesive LED strip to the inner perimeter of the front case, near the front.
 It should form a "loop" around the letters.
 Begin from the bottom middle.
-Cut the excessive LED stripe with pliers.
+Cut the excessive LED strip with pliers.
 2. Insert the reflection screen, make sure the LED strip wires lead to the back, there is a cut-out in the screen for the wires.
 3. Affix the power jack socket to the opening in the bottom of the front case.